HL7/davinci-alerts/source/pages/guidance.md

 ### Introduction
 {:.self-link}

-Da Vinci Alerts are transacted either using a FHIR RESTful push or FHIR subscriptions
+FHIR resources can be used to transport patient information relevant to a specific event (e.g. admission, discharge, change in treatment, new diagnosis) to another provider or the health plan to communicate the details of where care was delivered and help to ensure timely follow-up as needed.
+This information can be used to build an encounter record in the receiving system with appropriate provenance and make it available to CDS and other local services.
+Da Vinci Alerts are transacted either using one of the following interactions:

+1. A FHIR RESTful push directly to “registered” Alert Receiver or via an Alert Intermediary.
+1. A FHIR based subscription with notifications being sent to a subscriber who is the Alert Receiver or Alert Intermediary.

 ### Preconditions and Assumptions